geoffeg/WebMorseRunner/README.md

 In the google chrome browser the **F7** key is used to activate "Caret Browsing".
 The author of Web Morse Runner is not using Caret Browser and simply switched it of and ticked the checkbox to not ask again.
 Now the **F7** key is used to send the question mark.

+#### Use Number keys
+On some platforms for example mobile it's difficult to use Function Keys.
+Instead of pressing function key you can press CTRL-1 / Meta-1 or Numpad 1 for F1 and CTRL-2 / Meta-2 or Numpad 2 for F2 etc.

 ### Supported Keyboard Shortcuts